Uganda. The Pearl Of Africa. Dangerous. Violent. Barren.

 Some volunteers are actually pretty surprised when they see we have full on houses here!

-The most common image of life in Uganda is this one:
+The most common image of life in Uganda is of hand built huts, like below.

 However, Uganda has towns and cities too!